Hmzbo/Selenium-Bot-for-LinkedIn-Job-Search-Scraping/README.md

 # Selenium-Bot-for-LinkedIn-Job-Search-Scraping

-A selenium bot to srape LinkedIn for job search results.\
+A selenium bot to scrape LinkedIn for job search results.\
 The bot uses chrome driver to perform the scraping process, other web browsers will be added in upcoming versions.\

 This bot does not require logins credintials, it performs job search on the url: `https://www.linkedin.com/jobs`, and that's to avoid breaking the terms of service of LinkedIn which does not allow automatic collect data from the platform.\